PragadeeshGuhan/cartridge-javascript/README.md

 Multiple files can be independently managed using the `files` object, allowing separate files to be compiled e.g. `vendor.js` and `bundle.js`.

 Each key represents the name of the output file (a key of `bundle` will make the output file of `bundle.js`) with the `src` array specifying what files are to be included.

+### Options
+The following options can be set for each file set to change functionality

-The option `generateDocs` can be set to `false` to turn off generating documentation if this is not needed e.g working with 3rd party libraries.
+* `generateDocs` boolean can be changed to turn off generating documentation if this is not needed e.g working with 3rd party libraries.
+This option is on by default.
+* `lintFiles` boolean can be changed to turn off linting for certain files, if this is not needed e.g working with 3rd party libraries.
+This option is on by default.

 Any example of a two file setup is included in the base config file when the module is installed.